 Space in your house isn’t the only thing you can rent out – you can also make money from pretty much everything you own.

-This is perhaps not advisable if your car is your pride and joy, and your own family members get shouted at if they dare to wear shoes or breathe on the windows when you give them a lift.
-If you’re a little more laid back, and have times when your car just sits in the garage, why not make money from it?
+If your car is your pride and joy, and your own family members get shouted at if they dare to wear shoes or breathe on the windows when you give them a lift, this may not be advisable.
+There are never any guarantees of its safe return!

 Some sites will let you advertise everything from video cameras and chainsaws to bouncy castles and massage tables.
 There is no end to the possibilities when it comes to letting out your property!

 Renting not only saves you money, but helps the environment by encouraging people to share and reuse instead of buying new.